dfblue/dfblue.github.io/_drafts/twitter-deepfake-survey-2019-questions.md

 highlight: false

 ---
 Twitter [created a survey](https://twitter.com/TwitterSafety/status/1186403736995807232 "Twitter blog post on deepfakes") to test how its users perceive deepfakes and Twitter's responsibility and policies towards it.
+The survey closes on Wednesday, Nov.
+27 at 11:59 p.m.
+GMT.

 To take the survey click [here](https://survey.twitterfeedback.com/survey/selfserve/53b/191016?list=3&co=BLOG#?
 "Deepfake survey").

-DFBlue took this survey and recorded the questions in it.
+DFBlue took this survey and recorded the questions in it for future analysis.

 <blockquote width="100%" height="auto" class="imgur-embed-pub" lang="en" data-id="a/UXcKA7t" data-context="false"></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>